Hokuten85/XICamera/XICamera.Windower/lua/README.md

 XICamera makes the in-game command `//camera` or `//cam` available to adjust camera distance on the fly.
 The following parameters are supported:

-- d/distance #        -- will change the camera distance
+- d/distance #          -- will change the camera distance - default: 6
-- b/battle #          -- will change the battle camera distance
+- b/battle #            -- will change the battle camera distance - default: 8
-- hs/hspeed #         -- will change the horizontal panning speed
+- hs/hspeed #           -- will change the horizontal panning speed - default: 3
-- vs/vspeed #         -- will change the vertical panning speed
+- vs/vspeed #           -- will change the vertical panning speed - default: 10, this forces auto calc off
 - in/incr		        -- will increment camera distance by 1
 - de/decr		        -- will decrement camera distance by 1
 - bin/bincr		        -- will increment battle camera distance by 1
 - bde/bdecr		        -- will decrement battle camera distance by 1
-- saveOnIncrement/soi -- will toggle saving behavior on incr/decr.
-By default this is off
+- saveOnIncrement/soi   -- will toggle saving behavior on incr/decr - default: off
+- autoCalcVertSpeed/acv -- Toggles Vertical pan speed autocalc - default: on
 - h/help                -- print help text
 - s/status              -- print status

 These commands all support a short version (d/b/h/s/hs/vs).
 Changes made with distance will be reflected in `settings.xml`.